Asquera/elasticsearch-workshop-book/src/queries/suggestions/did_you_mean.md

 }'
 ```

-This returns the following list of tokens:
+This generates the following list of tokens:

 ```
 "star"